Steventanardi/_cm/Homework5/README.md

 > **Authorship Status**: Original implementation.
 >
 > - **Core Logic**: Fully original, optimized for precision using standard geometric algorithms.
-> - **AI Usage**: This project was developed with the assistance of an AI (Antigravity).
-Documentation and comments were generated in English.
+> - **AI Usage**: This project was developed with the assistance of an AI.
+Documentation and comments were refined.

 ## How to Run
 Run the main demonstration script: